lrdj/iankdiabetes.github.io/My-top-5-blood-sugar-lowering-foods.md

 ---
 layout: page
 show: "true"
+indexthis: "true"
 title: "My top-5 blood-sugar-lowering foods"
+thumbnail: "goodfoods-meat.jpg"
+thumbnailinpost: "yes"
+alt: "Yummy Christmas beef from the butchers down at Dart's Farm near Exeter in Devon"
+date: 2016-05-24
+category: "nutrition"
+excerpt: "This is a list of foods that I eat a lot of as part of the drug-free management of my diabetes"
 ---

 # Foods that will help you lower your plasma glucose